 Abstract

 Dendritic cells (DCs) stand out as a highly promising tool for triggering immune responses in cancer immunotherapy.
-DCs are recognized as potent antigen-presenting cells (APCs), excel in generating robust immune reactions, and play a pivotal role in bridging the innate and adaptive arms of the immune system.
+DCs are recognized as potent antigen-presenting cells (APCs), excel in generating robust immune reactions, and play a pivotal role in connecting the innate and adaptive arms of the immune system.
 Consequently, DC-based cancer immunotherapy seeks to leverage these distinctive qualities to enhance the battle against cancer.
-Over the past decade, extensive research has focused on developing immunotherapeutic strategies against cancer through vaccination.
+Over the past decades, extensive research has focused on developing immunotherapeutic strategies against cancer through vaccination.
 To achieve this goal, a comprehensive understanding of DC immunobiology, the regulation of innate and adaptive immune systems, the tumor microenvironment, and the integration of cutting-edge scientific advances is imperative to unlock their significant anti-tumor immunotherapeutic potential.
 This chapter concentrates on delving into various aspects of DC immunobiology, including their origin, localization, unique properties, distinct subsets, and their connection to innate and adaptive immunity.
 Additionally, it explores the contemporary concept of cancer immunoediting and sheds light on insights derived from clinical trials involving DC vaccines.
 Ultimately, the chapter outlines future perspectives for this burgeoning field.

 Introduction

 Dendritic cells (DCs) originate from pluripotent hematopoietic stem cells (HSCs) in the bone marrow, belonging to a category of antigen-presenting cells (APCs) alongside B-cells and macrophages.
 First identified in 1973 by Canadian scientists Ralph Steinman and Zanvil Cohn, DCs were initially an undefined cell type in mouse spleens [1].
-They were later termed “dendritic cells” due to their characteristic features of multiple extended dendritic or pseudopodia-like cytoplasmic protrusions during maturation.
-Serving as sentinel cells, DCs are ubiquitously distributed throughout the body, found in the skin, peripheral blood, mucosal surfaces, interstitial tissues, lymphoid and non-lymphoid areas [2].
+They were later termed “dendritic cells” due to their characteristic features of multiple pseudopodia-like cytoplasmic protrusions during maturation (Figure 1).
+Serving as sentinel cells, DCs are ubiquitously distributed throughout the body, found in the mucosal surfaces, skin, , interstitial tissues, peripheral blood, lymphoid and non-lymphoid tissues [2].

-Studying DCs is crucial because they are the most potent APCs capable of presenting antigens to T-cells.
-They play a vital role in host immunity by initiating innate inflammatory responses to pathogens, efficiently priming immature T-cells, activating and generating immunological memory T-cells, and inducing B-cell activation.
-Additionally, DCs contribute to immune tolerance by maintaining steady-state immune homeostasis, continuously presenting tissue-derived self-antigens to CD4+ and CD8+ T-cells, leading to tolerance against these self-antigens.
-They are integral to the development of an effective adaptive immune response, serving as a critical link between the innate and adaptive immune systems, making them central to the immune system.
+Studying DCs is crucial because they are potent in presenting antigens to T-cells.
+They play a central role in the immune system by initiating inflammatory responses to pathogens.
+This leads to efficient T-cell activation and subsequent B-cell activation.
+Additionally, DCs continuously presents tissue-derived self-antigens to CD4+ and CD8+ T-cells, leading to tolerance against self-antigens.
+They are integral to the development of an effective adaptive immune response, serving as a critical link between the innate and adaptive immune systems.

 Role of Dendritic Cells in the Immune System